mozilla/payments-ui/README.md

 This project comprises all styles, behaviour and interfaces for mozilla/payments

+## Watching for file changes in development.

+We're using webpack to build a JS bundle

+### Under docker

+If you're using payments-env to have the complete payments-ui you'll want to use `grunt start` to watch for file changes.

+### Standalone

+If you're running things standalone then `grunt service` runs the webpack dev-server.

 ## Dependency installation and updates

 Install grunt-cli globally with `npm install -g grunt-cli`